pyeventsourcing/eventsourcing/docs/topics/dcb.rst

     assert course.student_ids == []

-The :func:`~eventsourcing.dcb.application.DCBRepository.get_group` method constructs a group, given a group class and a sequence of continuity IDs.
+The :func:`~eventsourcing.dcb.application.DCBRepository.get_group` method constructs a :ref:`group <group>` for a given group class and sequence of continuity IDs.

 .. code-block:: python